thangckt/mkdocs-material/docs/insiders/faq/sponsoring.md

 Your sponsorship is valid for as long as your monthly or yearly subscription is valid.
-If you choose to cancel your sponsorship, you will lose access to the Insiders edition once your cancelation is active and will be automatically removed by GitHub as a collaborator from the private repository.
+If you choose to cancel your sponsorship, you will lose access to the Insiders edition once your cancellation is active and will be automatically removed by GitHub as a collaborator from the private repository.

 [__How do I cancel my sponsorship?__](#sponsorship-cancellation){ #sponsorship-cancellation }